Mobile Push Troubleshooting

 Testing FCM

-Use the following cURL command (taken from Google's FCM page) to publish a message to FCM, completely circumventing PubNub infrastructure.
-Note that the command requires a registration ID.
+Use the following cURL command (from Google’s FCM page) to publish a message to FCM, bypassing PubNub infrastructure.
+The command requires a registration ID.

 Legacy FCM: